How to Highlight Text in Excel (7 Easy Ways)

 How to Create New Cell Style

-• In the Style box, give an appropriate name to your cell style and click on the Format… button.
+• In the Style box, name your cell style and click on the Format… button.

 Giving Name to the Style